cube-drone/rt0/players-guide/src/player/combat.md

 These 5 cards constitute the player's "hand" for the turn.

-### Probability Notes
-* With 5 cards from a Tarot Deck, you have a 20% chance of drawing your Major Arcana
+If the player cannot draw up to 5 cards, they should reshuffle their discard pile to make a fresh deck.

 ## Numerical Values of Tarot Cards
 * Ace - 1
 * 2 through 10 - as listed
-* Page - 11
+* Page - 10
-* Knight - 12
+* Knight - 10
-* Queen - 13
+* Queen - 10
-* King - 14
+* King - 10

 ## The Gutter
 Every player has The Gutter, a collection of Default Abilities: